StunkStunk

 resetPagination()

-Resets back to page 1 and clears accumulated data, then re-fetches.
+Resets to page 1, clears accumulated data, and re-fetches.

 await postsChunk.resetPagination();

 prevPage() and goToPage() are not available on infiniteAsyncChunk — infinite scroll is forward-only.
-If you need bidirectional pagination, use asyncChunk directly with pagination: { mode: 'replace' }.
+For bidirectional pagination use asyncChunk directly with pagination: { mode: 'replace' }.

 Fetcher shape